Evelyn Lundberg Stratton

 Evelyn Lundberg Stratton (born February 25, 1953) is an American jurist.
 She was a justice of the Ohio Supreme Court and is now an attorney with Vorys, Sater, Seymour and Pease.

 Background and education

 Evelyn Lundberg Stratton was born to missionary parents in Bangkok, Thailand on February 25, 1953.
 She attended missionary boarding schools in South Vietnam and Malaysia and graduated from the Dalat School in Tanah Rata, Malaysia in 1971.
 Lundberg received her associate degree from the University of Florida in 1973.
 She then went on to graduate from the University of Akron, Akron, Ohio, in 1976.
-She received a J.D. degree from The Ohio State University College of Law in 1979.
+She received a J.D. degree from Ohio State University College of Law in 1979.

 Experience

 Stratton has decades of trial and appellate experience.
 She spent the first nine years of her legal career as a central Ohio trial lawyer.
 In 1988, she became the first woman elected judge of the Franklin County Common Pleas Court.
 Stratton was appointed to the Ohio Supreme Court by Governor George Voinovich in 1996 and was elected by Ohio voters to three six-year terms.
 She retired from the Ohio Supreme Court at the end of 2012.
 In January 2013, she joined Vorys, Sater, Seymour and Pease LLP as of counsel in the firm's Columbus office.
 In this role, Stratton counsels clients on variety of practice areas, including health care, litigation and appellate work.
 She also assists Vorys Health Care Advisors, a wholly owned subsidiary of the firm that helps health care providers, business decision makers, professional associations and other stakeholders deal with the challenges of a complex, rapidly changing state and federal health care environment.